aqibaliakbar/Texagon-Assignment---Two/Task2 - State Management and User Interaction/README.md

    - Actions and reducers are defined to manage the state related to displaying products, deleting specific products, and resetting the product list.

 **Libraries Used:**
+- **Chakra UI:** Provides a component library for building React applications with customizable and accessible UI components.
 - **Redux Toolkit:** Provides utilities that streamline common Redux tasks, simplifying the Redux workflow.
 - **React Redux:** Official React bindings for Redux, facilitating the integration of Redux with React components.